DeanZr/depth_rendering/README.md

 Much of this code has been adapted from NDI's CAPI Sample, which can be found at: https://github.com/Oct19/NDI-API-Sample-v1.4.0/tree/master

+Note that this code is intended to be run in VSCode on Mac.

 ## Setup:

 1. Ensure VSCode is installed.